alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

     Invoice.objects.all()
 ```

-As an extra way, we also did another type of queryset and manager:
+As an extra convenience, we also did another type of queryset and manager:

 ```python
 from django.db import models